Skip to main content

 Why Your Ad Costs Keep Going Up (And What to Do About It)

-10 min read
+By ยท 10 min read

 You're on an ad cost treadmill

-Here's a pattern every ecommerce store owner recognizes: you set up Facebook or Google ads, they work for a while, and then slowly — or not so slowly — the numbers start getting worse.
-Your cost per click creeps from $1.50 to $2.50 to $4.
+Here's the pattern every store owner recognizes: you set up Facebook or Google ads, they work for a while, and then slowly โ€” or not so slowly โ€” the numbers start getting worse.
+Your cost per click creeps up.
 Your return on ad spend shrinks.
 You increase budget to maintain the same volume of sales.
 And then costs go up again.

 This isn't bad luck.
 It's structural.
 Ecommerce ad costs are increasing across every major platform, and the forces driving that increase aren't going away.

-The numbers are stark.
-Average CPMs (cost per thousand impressions) on Meta platforms are up roughly 40% year over year.
-Google Shopping clicks run $2-5 each in most product categories, and significantly more in competitive ones like apparel, supplements, and home goods.
-Meanwhile, iOS privacy changes — specifically App Tracking Transparency — have gutted the targeting that made Facebook ads so effective in the first place.
+Meta CPMs have risen materially year over year.
+Google Shopping clicks run several dollars each in most product categories, and significantly more in competitive ones like apparel, supplements, and home goods.
+Meanwhile, iOS privacy changes โ€” specifically App Tracking Transparency โ€” have gutted the targeting that made Facebook ads so effective in the first place.
 You're paying more to reach people who are less likely to be your customers.

 And the worst part?
 The moment you stop paying, your traffic goes to zero.
 Every dollar you spent last month bought you nothing this month.
 You're renting attention on a lease that gets more expensive every renewal.